lsst/rtn-032/index.rst

 #. /etc/grid-security/certificates (or another location defined by Unix environment variable $X509_CERT_DIR).
 #. /etc/grid-security/vomsdir (or another location defined by Unix environment variable $X509_VOMS_DIR).
 #.
-A client tools/library to submit jobs to DFs' local batch systems.
+A client tools/library to submit jobs to DF's local batch system.

 HTCondor-CE version 8 and early releases of version of 9 are also supported.
-But HTCondor-CE will likely drop support of GSI/X509 authentication in version 9.3+.
+But HTCondor-CE will likely drop support of GSI/X509 authentication in version 9.3 and beyond.

-There is currently no plan to require CEs are DACs.
+There is currently no plan to require a CE at DACs.

 Requirement on batch nodes
 =============================
 The following are required for batch nodes:

-#.
-CentOS 7 x86_64 or equivalent
+#. x86_64 CentOS 7 or equivalent
 #.
 Outbound TCP connection.
 NAT is acceptable
-#. mount /cvmfs/sw.lsst.eu
+#. /cvmfs/sw.lsst.eu
 #. valid /etc/grid-security/certificates and /etc/grid-security/vomsdir

 So far there is no requirement for the number of core and RAM per core (This may change in the future).
 The following are recommended for batch nodes:

 * At USDF, batch nodes have 4GB+ local scratch space per core
-* Singularity container rpm.
+* Singularity container.

 Specification of Rucio Storage Element (RSE)
 ================================================